eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 ## 3 Purpose of WUA

-summary of requirements from IA -> condense the following:
+The legal requirements of Chapter 2 address different aspects related to Wallet Unit Attestation.
+The aspects cover interaction with the user (i.e. requirements in relation to the user interface), interaction with other parties (i.e. what WUA should be used for) and the WUA itself (i.e. essential information that should be contained in the WUA).
+This document will not go into requirements on the user interface, but will focus on how WUA may be used in connection with other parties.

-The above legal requirements impose the following use cases:
+The legal requirements in relation to the functional requirements of WUA can be summarized as the following functionality:

-1. WUA information must be displayed to users in certain cases.
-2. WUA information must allow relying parties, PID and attestation providers and other Wallet Units to validate the authenticity and revocation status of a WU.
+1. WUA information must allow relying parties, PID and attestation providers and other Wallet Units to validate the authenticity and revocation status of a WU.
-3. Wallet Providers must be able to revoke a Wallet Unit.
+2. Wallet Providers must be able to revoke a Wallet Unit.
-4. Only the Wallet Providers of a Wallet Unit must be able to revoke that Wallet Unit.
+3. Only the Wallet Providers of a Wallet Unit must be able to revoke that Wallet Unit.
-5. It is the Wallets Providers responsibility to create the WUA.
+4. It is the Wallets Providers responsibility to create the WUA.
-6. PID issuers must be able to ensure their data is cryptographically bound to the wallet unit during issuance.
+5. PID issuers must be able to ensure their data is cryptographically bound to the wallet unit during issuance.

-The above use case requirements impose the following requirements on the WUA data object itself:
+Similarly, the following requirements wrt. the WUA itself can derived:
 1. The WUA must contain information, allowing parties to verify the validity of the WU, e.g., it originates from a trusted Wallet Provider.
 2. The WUA must contain information, allowing parties to check if a WU has been revoked.
 3. The WUA must contain a public key, where the corresponding private key is protected by a WSCD.

-> Question any missing requirements?
+> Question: are there any missing requirements?

-Wallet Providers responsibility
+The majority of requirements are fairly straight forward and easy to understand, however there are two topics that warrant further investigation:

+[CIR.2024.2977] Article 3 states that:
+* 5. Providers of person identification data shall ensure that person identification data that they issue is cryptographically bound to the wallet unit to which it is issued.*

+The wording, _cryptographically bound_, of this is requirement may be interpreted in different ways.
+This interpretation, and the consequences of the interpretation, is discussed in Chapter 4.

+[CIR.2024.2977] Article 5 states that:
+* 4. Where providers of person identification data revoke person identification data issued to wallet units, they shall do so in each of the following circumstances:\
+...\
+(b) where the wallet unit attestation to which the person identification data was issued to has been revoked;*

+The text states that providers of PID are obligated to revoke PID issued to a Wallet Unit, if that Wallet Unit is revoked.
+This implies that providers of PID are obliged to maintain a record of Wallet Units that have been issued PID and monitor the revocation status of these Wallet Units.
+Depending on how the WUA is constructed and how the above mentioned _cryptographic binding_ is done, it may be possible to make a revocation of the Wallet Unit automatically revoke any issued PID.

+## 4 Technical approach to WUA
+>TODO Discuss how the requirements can be implemented on abstract level, highlight that ultimately it is the Wallet Providers responsibility

+### Introduce "basic approach"
+Attestation on WU public key, signed by Wallet Provider. discuss pros, cons and limitations

+### Key binding
+Sketch problem we're trying to solve
-Binding to device issue : key association + hierarchical keys - mention possible solutions should be specified in other specification
+(Short) Introduction to proof of association + hierarchical keys as possible techniques to solve the above problem Details to be found/specified in other specification/documentation

-Key should come from "secure area" but is ultimately decided by wallet provider
+Ultimately the Wallet Providers responsibility: Key should come from "secure area" but is ultimately decided by wallet provider - text in Annex 2 Topic 9 wrt.
+WSCA

-Revocation
+### Revocation

-privacy Issues:
--WUA as identifier
- -Revocation by ID may leak

-Selective disclosure
+Introduce how this can be done.
+Discuss pros/cons/limitations.

+### Details on WUA can be found in Rulebook
 Content of Rulebook -> Annex / chapter 6?

-### 3.3 Questions Related to WUA

-Below, we list open questions that must still be clarified related to the above.

-**Question 1:** Should xx?

->Note that, because the xx.

-## 4 High-Level Approach to Pseudonyms
+### Relation to Pseudonyms

-As specified in

-### 4.1 Introduction
+WebAuthN expects x.509 certs in relation to attestation, compatibility with mdoc / sd-jwt/?

+## 5 privacy Issues
+-WUA as identifier - Linkability
+-Revocation may also allow for linkability

+-WUA (originally?) only intended for PID/Attestation providers - also needed by RP for revocation checks - Needs to be handled
+-Highlight Selective disclosure as suggested solution

+### Clarification before final paper:
+Is "cryptographic bound" relevant to discuss?
+Can we assume batch issuance to be a common practice for solving linkability issues?
+Should we discuss the level of detail in relation to revocation - linkability?
+Should we discuss how webauthn attestations are handled?

+Should the Rulebook be moved to STS work?
+It is mainly technical and not really something that's suitable for discussion.

-## 5 Relation to Other Topics
+## 6 Relation to Other Topics
+%Not updated for WUA yet

-Below we discuss how pseudonyms relate to the other topics being discussed.
+Below we discuss how wallet unit attestations relate to the other topics being discussed.

-### 5.1 Privacy Risks and Mitigations
+### 6.1 Privacy Risks and Mitigations

 Topic A - Privacy Risks and Mitigations discusses surveillance risks related to presenting Person Identification Data (PID) and (Qualified) Electronically Attested Attributes (Q)EAA.
 Similar, concerns are relevant for the pseudonyms functionality defined by the [WebAuthN] specification.